 In doing so, they wish to attract a vast and diversified audience to make them aware of the importance of being mindful of the progress of the arts, but also appreciative of the artistic heritage around us.
 Simultaneously the two choreographers are developing new approaches for self-empowerment and social inclusion, using body expression as a non-formal education tool.
 They continuously aim to reach as many people as possible through European projects as this allows them to collaborate with partners all over Europe with a single overarching goal, together towards a better world.

-is the result of the third and final moment of Antonino & Fabio’s research on Dante Alighieri’s masterpiece The Comedy.
+is the result of the second part of Antonino & Fabio’s research on Dante Alighieri’s masterpiece The Comedy.